nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/deployments/catalog-deployment.md

 These features can be configured **after** deployment:

 - [Git Authentication]({{% relref "../configurations/components/porch-server-config/git-authentication" %}}) - Configure Porch Server authentication for private Git repositories

-{{% alert title="Note" color="info" %}}
-[Repository Sync]({{% relref "../configurations/repository-sync" %}}) configuration is currently located in the system configuration section but should be moved to a more logical location as it's about configuring individual Repository resources, not system-wide settings.
-{{% /alert %}}

 ## Prerequisites